 The optional add-ons may include waterfront skills, waterpark skills, administering emergency oxygen, asthma, anaphylaxis & epinephrine auto-injectors and blood borne pathogens training.

-The waterfront skills are for the non-surf, open water areas.
+The waterfront lifeguard training classes are for the non-surf, open water areas.
 These skills are suitable if you are appointed at a public park, resort, camp or campground.
 The total duration of this lifeguard training is five and a half hours.